-Fresh Sugarloaf pineapples from Ghana and Togo are an exception in the gebana range: They are the only product allowed to fly.
-Since the first shipment in 2016, we have offset the carbon from the air freight five times over.
-A report on pitfalls, setbacks
+Fresh pineapples from Ghana and Togo are the only product in our range transported by air.
+Since 2016, we have offset CO2 emissions fivefold.
+A report on challenges, setbacks and successes.

 4. February 2021

-Die pazifische Auster bedroht das Ökosystem des europäischen Wattenmeers.
-14 Fischer stellen sich dem Eindringling entgegen, zwei arbeiten jetzt mit gebana zusammen.
+Die pazifische Auster bedroht das Ökosystem des Wattenmeers – 14 Fischer halten dagegen, zwei davon arbeiten mit gebana.
 Austern bei gebana?
-Ja!
-Antworten auf die brennendsten Fragen zu dem ungewöhnlichen geban
+Slow-Food-Koch Simon Schneeberger beantwortet die brennendsten Fragen zu diesem ungewöhnlichen Produkt.

 9. December 2020

-Our permission to export oranges of every size, color and shape arrived just in time.
-The Greek market for small oranges — primarily serving the hospitality industry — collapsed due to a nationwide lockdown.
-The new freedom
+Our new permission to export oranges of all sizes, colours and shapes came just in time: the Greek market for small oranges had collapsed due to lockdown.
+However, this new freedom still caused some confusion during packing.

 18. November 2020